tinode/chat/docs/API.md

 ### Public

-The format of the `public` field in group, peer to peer, systems topics is expected to be [theCard](./thecard.md).
+The format of the `public` field in group and peer to peer topics is expected to be [theCard](./thecard.md) although only `fn` and `photo` fields are currently used by client software.

 The `fnd` topic expects `public` to be a string representing a [search query](#query-language)).